bburky/ghsa-research/docs/index.md

 > Advisories are based on vulnerability information provided by Grype from Anchore.

-Many of the missing CVEs are also missing from Grype (as rich GitHub data at least, some of them exist in the NVD data but unlinked to any packages or GitHub repos).
+Many of the missing CVEs are also missing from Grype (as rich GHSA GitHub data at least, some of them exist as CVEs in the NVD data but are unlinked to any packages or GitHub repos).

-Grype (and many, many, other tools) use GitHub _global security advisory_ data from https://github.com/advisories (or via its [git repo](https://github.com/github/advisory-database) or its [GraphQL API](https://docs.github.com/en/rest/security-advisories/global-advisories?apiVersion=2022-11-28)).
-This does NOT include _repository_ advisories, which are only available via [a specific REST API, fetched per-repo](https://docs.github.com/en/rest/security-advisories/repository-advisories?apiVersion=2022-11-28).
+Grype (and many, many, other tools) use GitHub _global security advisory_ data from https://github.com/advisories (often downloaded in bulk from its [git repo](https://github.com/github/advisory-database) or using its [GraphQL API](https://docs.github.com/en/rest/security-advisories/global-advisories?apiVersion=2022-11-28)).
+This data does NOT include _repository_ advisories, which are only available via [a specific REST API](https://docs.github.com/en/rest/security-advisories/repository-advisories?apiVersion=2022-11-28), which must be fetched individually per-repo.
 If advisories do not list an packages do not have a [supported ecosystem](https://github.com/github/advisory-database?tab=readme-ov-file#supported-ecosystems) (golang, npm, etc), they do not become a "GitHub reviewed" advisory with rich data linking to the affected package.
-All NVD CVEs _are_ included, but this includes none of the rich data from the repository advisory, there isn't even any machine readable data linking back to the source GitHub repo, and CVEs for many repository advisories seem to be missing from this data entirely.
+NVD CVE data _is_ included, but this includes none of the rich data from the repository advisory, there isn't even any machine readable data linking back to the source GitHub repo, and the data is incomplete with many repository advisory CVEs missing entirely.

 ```sql echo id=missing_advisories
 -- TODO: make this code cleaner.
 Probably use another subquery to avoid repeated unnest()